generations-beyond/gb-bot/readme.txt

 Make your website do more stuff.

 == Description ==

+= GB CPT =
+Team member custom post type.
+Title can be changed and cpt disabled / enabled.

 = Live Analytics =
 Chances are you have analytics already being collected on your website, but how often do you check them?
 And when you do check them, how easily are you able to interpret your stats?
 GB•BOT allows us to create a live data feed to a monitor in your office so you can keep an eye on your stats with an easy to understand interface.